23 Money Saving Challenges You Can Start Today

 At the end, you should have an easy $520 saved up.

-Pro Tip: Just like with the $50 money challenge, create a separate savings account and have $10 a week be automatically pulled out of your main checking account, and put into your new savings account.
+Pro Tip: Just like with the $50 money challenge, create a separate savings account, and have $10 a week be automatically put in.

 Just like with the penny challenge, you add .10 cents each day to your savings.